 Many are designed so you can drink directly out of the canister you blend in, saving on washing up, and are often supplied with a lid for fresh smoothies on-the-go.
 Since you can throw ingredients in without peeling, they’re speed demons, too.

 Food processors on the other hand offer a lot more functionality, like dough making, grating, shredding and chopping at various speeds.
 They’re less about the liquids – although they can do that too – and all about getting dinner on the table.

-The mixing bowls tend to be bigger (unless you buy a mini model) and, while a food processor is a bit more labour intensive to set up, it will help you deliver a far greater menu range.
+The mixing bowls tend to be bigger (unless you buy a mini model) and, while a food processor is a bit more labor intensive to set up, it will help you deliver a far greater menu range.

 Blender vs food processor: which is healthier?

 Blenders: A powerful blender will annihilate peel, pulp and pith to a drinkable smoothness, rather than throwing half your fresh fruit and veggies into the compost bin.
 It’s often the skin that contains the most vitamins and nutrients, as well as fiber, which is essential for gut health and digestion, so eating them is really good for your health.
 This is a real bonus we discovered comparing juicer vs blender, too.

 Food processors: By contrast, many food processors recommend an element of food prepping, primarily peeling and coring, before fresh ingredients are added to the machine.
 You can miss out on a lot of health benefits by processing rather than blending, but, on the flip-side, food processors can handle plenty of healthy ingredients like nut butters and seeds, that most blenders cannot.

 Blender vs food processor: which is best for pro chefs?

 Food processors steal the lead when it comes to chef-grade performance – think of them as a handy sous-chef for your counter.
 Depending on the attachments supplied, they can chop, pulse, slice, grate, puree, spiralize, kneed, whip and whisk their way around all manner of recipes.